tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

     <LegalHold>true | false </LegalHold>
   </Properties>
  ```

 **Returning Result Sets Using a Marker Value**

 If you specify a value for the `maxresults` parameter and the number of blobs to return exceeds this value, or exceeds the default value for `maxresults`, the response body will contain a `NextMarker` element that indicates the next blob to return on a subsequent request.
+In certain cases, the service may return the `NextMarker` element even though the number of results returned is less than the value of `maxresults`.

 To return the next set of items, specify the value of `NextMarker` as the marker parameter on the URI for the subsequent request.
 Note that the value of `NextMarker` should be treated as opaque.

  **Using a Delimiter to Traverse the Blob Namespace**